Sugunapriyadharshini Sundararama

 DOCTORAL CANDIDATE

-Viswanath Vittaladevaram obtained his MSc in Biotechnology(with a specialisation in bioinformatics) from Bangalore University, India and gained research experience in Drug discovery technology(Molecular modelling`& Simulation procedures) at University of Bonn, Germany.
+Viswanath Vittaladevaram obtained his M.Sc. in Biotechnology (with a specialisation in Bioinformatics) from Bangalore University, India and gained research experience in Drug discovery technology (Molecular modelling`& Simulation procedures) at University of Bonn, Germany.
 He is currently working as a PhD Researcher funded by SFI as a part of lifETIME CDT Programme in collaboration with CÚRAM.
-His research project focusses on "Multiscale characterisation of synthetic blood brain barrier models" using computational and experimental procedures, under supervision of Dr David Cheung (NUIG) and Professor Manuel Salmeron-Sanchez, University of Glasgow, UK.
+His research project focuses on "Multiscale characterisation of synthetic blood brain barrier models" using computational and experimental procedures, under supervision of Dr. David Cheung (University of Galway) and Prof. Manuel Salmeron-Sanchez (University of Glasgow, UK).

 Yashna Chabria